sunlabuiuc/PyHealth/README.rst

     atc.lookup("M01AE51", "description")
     # Ibuprofen is a non-steroidal anti-inflammatory drug (NSAID) derived ...
     atc.lookup("M01AE51", "indication")
     # Ibuprofen is the most commonly used and prescribed NSAID.
-It is very common over the counter ...
+It is very common over the ...

 * For code mapping between two coding systems (e.g., ICD9CM to CCSCM).